kangyu-california/PersistentWindows/README.md

 ## Installation
 Method 1.
- * run "winget install PersistentWindows" from command window, and PersistentWindows will appear in the Start menu, the actuall installation path is c:\users\\[user]\AppData\Local\Microsoft\WinGet\Packages\kangyu-california.PersistentWindows....
+ * Run "winget install PersistentWindows" from command window, and PersistentWindows will appear in the Start menu, the actual installation path is c:\users\\[user]\AppData\Local\Microsoft\WinGet\Packages\kangyu-california.PersistentWindows....

 Method 2.
 - Download the latest PersistentWindows*.zip file from the [Releases](https://github.com/kangyu-california/PersistentWindows/releases) page